Battle of Bronkhorstspruit: Background

-Southern Africa was first settled by Europeans in the mid 17th century, when the Dutch set up a provision station at the Cape of Good Hope.
-Over the subsequent decades, more settlers followed, and moved further inland.
-These settlers, known as Free Burghers, established an independence that became a distinctive feature of their descendants, the Boers.
-They believed in their divine right to the land, and a superiority over the African natives.
-The British captured the colony based at the Cape in the early 19th century, as it provided a strategic advantage during the Napoleonic Wars.
-The British imposed their 1833 slavery ban—which made the purchase or ownership of slaves illegal—on the Boers, which drove them further north to the Transvaal and Natal.
-The British expanded their territory in southern Africa throughout the 19th century, annexing Natal in 1842, and then Griqualand West in 1873 and Transvaal in 1877.
-The last of these annexations occurred despite the fact that Britain had previously recognised the independence of the Boer South African Republic in that region.
+Southern Africa was first settled by Europeans in the mid-17th century when the Dutch set up a provision station at the Cape of Good Hope.
+Over the subsequent decades, more settlers followed and moved further inland.
+These settlers, known as Free Burghers, developed an independence that became a distinctive feature of their descendants, the Boers.
+In the early 19th century, the British captured the Dutch Cape Colony as it provided a strategic advantage during the Napoleonic Wars.
+The British imposed their 1833 slavery ban—which made the purchase or ownership of slaves illegal, and emancipated slaves across the British Empire—on the Cape Colony, at significant financial cost to the Boers.
+Along with the monetary loss, the Boers were increasingly baffled and angered by the British sentimentality towards the native African population.
+In contrast with the Boers' deeply held religious beliefs regarding the African natives' inferiority, the British treated them as equal to white European settlers during disputes, and would deny the Boers from taking punitive action against raiding tribes.